MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/wubr-troubleshooting-data-transmission.md

 - `*.blob.core.windows.net`

   > [!NOTE]
-  > Tenants that have billing addresses in countries or regions in the Middle East and Africa, as well as European countries or regions that aren't in the EU, also use the `eu-v10c.events.data.microsoft.com` and `eu-watsonc.events.data.microsoft.com` endpoints.
-Their diagnostic data is processed initially in Europe, but those tenants aren't considered part of the [EU Data Boundary](/privacy/eudb/eu-data-boundary-learn).
+  > Tenants that have billing addresses in countries or regions in the Middle East or Africa, and European countries or regions that aren't in the EU, also use the `eu-v10c.events.data.microsoft.com` and `eu-watsonc.events.data.microsoft.com` endpoints.
+Their diagnostic data is processed initially in Europe.
+However, those tenants aren't considered part of the [EU Data Boundary](/privacy/eudb/eu-data-boundary-learn).

-Devices can connect directly, or by using a proxy server.
-If a device has to use a proxy server, the device configuration must meet the requirements that're described in the next section.
+Devices can connect directly or by using a proxy server.
+If a device has to use a proxy server, the device configuration must meet the requirements that are described in the next section.

 ## Configure devices to use a proxy connection